Paradise Park, California

-Paradise Park is a census-designated place (CDP) in Santa Cruz County, California.
+Paradise Park is a census-designated place (CDP) in Santa Cruz County, California, United States.
 Paradise Park sits at an elevation of 92 ft.
 The 2020 United States census reported Paradise Park's population was 367, which is down from 389 people in the 2010 census.

 Paradise Park is separated from the University of California, Santa Cruz campus by Pogonip Park and Highway 9.
 It is the site of the 1872 California Powder Works Bridge, one of the best-preserved national examples of a wooden Smith truss covered bridge.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 0.3 square miles (0.7 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 0.3 square mile (0.7 km^{2}), all land.

 Demographics

 Paradise Park first appeared as a census designated place in the 2010 U.S. census.